-Figure 3.1: Handling
+Figure 3.1: Motor handling

-- Lift the motor, as indicated in Figure 3.1, using the four lifting lugs provided only for that purpose.
-If necessary, remove the heat exchanger to lift the motor; - Observe the weight indicated on the motor.
-Do not lift the motor causing jolts or put it down abruptly, because this can cause damage to the bearings;
+Observe the indicated weight.
+Do not lift the motor causing jolts or put it down abruptly on the floor, because this can cause damage to the bearings;

-- 3. The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - 4.
-Never use the shaft to lift the motor; - 5.
-In order to move the motor, the shaft must be locked with the locking device supplied with the motor.
+- In order to lift the motor, use only the lifting lugs provided for that purpose.
+If necessary, use a crossbeam to protect parts of the motor. - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the motor; - The frame lifting lugs are intended to lift only the motor.
+Never use them to lift the motor-driven machine set.

-Steel cables, clevises and lifting equipment must be able to withstand the motor weight.
+- In order to move or transport the motor, the shaft must be locked with the locking device supplied with the motor. - Lifting equipment and devices must be able to withstand the motor weight.